Napolitain/napolitain.github.io/PRD.md

 ## Essential Features

-### GitHub Integration - Pinned Repositories
+### GitHub Integration - Pinned Repositories (Featured)
-- **Functionality**: Fetch and display pinned repositories from github.com/Napolitain, with fallback to recent repos
+- **Functionality**: Fetch and display pinned repositories from github.com/Napolitain (non-forks only)
 - **Purpose**: Showcase best work automatically without manual updates, prioritizing pinned repos
 - **Trigger**: On page load
-- **Progression**: Load page → Fetch pinned repos from gh-pinned-repos API → Fetch detailed repo data from GitHub API → Display repos with name/description/stars/language/topics → If no pinned repos, fallback to recent repos
+- **Progression**: Load page → Fetch pinned repos from gh-pinned-repos API → Fetch detailed repo data from GitHub API → Filter out forks → Display repos with name/description/stars/language/topics
-- **Success criteria**: Pinned repos display with accurate data, visual indicator for pinned status, graceful loading states, error handling for API failures, fallback to recent repos if pinned unavailable
+- **Success criteria**: Pinned non-fork repos display with accurate data, visual indicator for pinned status, graceful loading states, error handling for API failures

+### GitHub Integration - All Projects (After Skills)
+- **Functionality**: Fetch and display all repositories from github.com/Napolitain and org fds-napolitain (non-forks only)
+- **Purpose**: Comprehensive view of all work across personal and organization accounts
+- **Trigger**: On page load
+- **Progression**: Load page → Fetch user repos from GitHub API → Fetch org repos from GitHub API → Combine and deduplicate → Filter out forks → Sort by update date → Display first 9 → Show More button reveals remaining
+- **Success criteria**: Combined repos display correctly, no duplicates, non-forks only, Show More/Less toggle works, owner label shows for each repo

 ### Hero Section
 - **Functionality**: Introduce visitor to who you are and what you do